apache/polygene-website/src/_posts/2017-01-07-rename-to-apache-polygene.md

 ---
 layout: posts
-title: New Name - Apache Polygene
+title: Apache® Zest™ Renamed to Apache® Polygene™
 ---
-## New Name - Apache Polygene
+## Apache® Zest™ Renamed to Apache® Polygene™

 Apache Zest is changing name to **Apache Polygene**.
 The change has been carried out for the most part, and we are still in the process of encuring all naming is accurate